segmentio/segment-docs/src/connections/delivery-overview.md

 - **Successful delivery**: Events that were successfully delivered to the destination.

 #### Actions destinations
-The pipeline view for Actions destination includes the following steps:
+The pipeline view for [Actions destinations](/docs/connections/destinations/#destination-actions) includes the following steps:
 - **Successfully received**: Events that Segment ingested from your source.
 - **Failed on ingest**: Events that Segment received, but were dropped due to internal data validation rules.
 - **Filtered at source**: Events that were discarded due to schema settings or [Protocols](/docs/protocols/) Tracking Plans.